mkbabb/yajr/README.md

 ...
 ```

 To note, this isn't entirely necessary.
-But if you, like me, want type hinting and safety, it (_for now_) must be done.
+But if you, like me, want type hinting and safety, it must be done.

 ## What You Get